codeofdusk/gptcmd/README.md

 user: ghi
 ```

-The `flip` command moves the last message to the start of the conversation.
+The `move` command moves the message at the start of a range to the end of that range.
 This is often useful for adding a system message to conversations that previously didn't have one:

 ```
 (gpt-3.5-turbo) say Prove that pi is not exactly equal to 3.14628.